Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Classification of Sarkisov links

 \autoref{crs:2}: The list of links follows from \autoref{crs:1} and \autoref{prop: link_I}, \autoref{prop: link II dP}, \autoref{lem:links type II conic fibrations} and \autoref{prop: links IV}. \end{proof}

-We conclude by specialising \autoref{thm: classification_rational_surfaces} to the case of separably closed fields and rational surfaces.
-In this way, we classify the possibilities of blowing-up closed points with purely inseparable residue fields according to the characteristic of the ground field.
+We conclude by specialising \autoref{thm: classification_rational_surfaces} to the case of rational surfaces over separably closed fields.
+In this way, we classify the numerical possibilities of blown-up points with purely inseparable residue fields according to the characteristic of the ground field.

 Recall that we write $d_\xx=[k(\xx):\k]$ for a point $\xx$ on a surface over a field $\k$.
 If $\k$ is separably closed, then $d_\xx=p^e$ for some $e\geq0$.
 In this case, together with \autoref{cor: moredP-sepclosed}, the following is a direct corollary of \autoref{thm: classification_rational_surfaces}: